CabooseSayzWTF/SR1-Maps-Project/README.md

 14. Barrio Whorehouse - Will use GB cts<br>
 15. Big Picture Theater - Will use GB cts<br>
 16. Church Interior - needs made<br>
-17. Crash Landing - needs made<br>
+17. Crash Landing - needs made might need new loadscreen image<br>
 18. Demolition Derby - Should already be made?<br>
-19. Downtown - Will use GB cts<br>
+19. Downtown - Will use GB cts and needs a new loadscreen image<br>
-20. El Patron - Will use GB cts<br>
+20. El Patron - Will use GB cts and needs a new loadscreen image<br>
-21. Factories - Will use GB cts<br>
+21. Factories - Will use GB cts and needs a new loadscreen image<br>
 22. First Crib - needs made<br>
 23. Freckle Bitches - Will use GB cts<br>
-24. Highway Factory - Will use GB cts<br>
+24. Highway Factory - Will use GB cts and needs a new loadscreen image<br>
 25. Hydra Nightclub - needs made<br>
 26. Kingdom Come Records - needs made<br>
 27. Kings Grocery - Will use GB cts<br>
 28. Legal Lee 1 - needs made<br>
 29. Legal Lee 2 - needs made<br>
-30. Lopez Seafood Inc - Will use GB cts<br>
+30. Lopez Seafood Inc - Will use GB cts and needs a new loadscreen image<br>
 31. Low Rez Downtown - Will use GB cts<br>
 32. Methlab - needs made<br>
 33. On Track Nightclub - needs made<br>
 34. Open Legs Lodge - needs made<br>
-35. Parking Garage - needs made<br>
+35. Parking Garage - needs made and needs a new loadscreen image<br>
 36. Penthouse - Will use GB cts<br>
 37. Prices Mansion - Will use GB cts<br>
 38. Raykins Hotel - should be done but need to verify, it's a meh map anyways<br>
 39. Steelmill - Will use GB cts<br>
 40. Stocks Nightclub - needs made<br>
 41. Technically Legal - needs made<br>
-42. Tha Row - Will use GB cts<br>
+42. Tha Row - Will use GB cts and needs a new loadscreen image<br>
 43. The Box Lounge - should be done but need to verify<br>
 44. Turbulence Stripclub - needs made<br>
 45. Wardrobe - just needs more spawns or leave as is?<br>
 46. Wongs Tea House - needs made<br>
-47. Yacht - needs made<br>
+47. Yacht - needs made and needs a new loadscreen image<br>
 <br>
 Original Maps in Diff Modes<br>
 ---------------------------------------- <br>